ronyjoy/Automation/README.md

   Make sure you have checked whatever you have selected before you save

 # Import project into Eclipse
+Go to File > Import > Type "Existing Maven Projects" > Next > and select the Automation folder and Finish
 # Run the Feature files
 Right click the project and > Run As > Maven Test will run all the feature files